 Oh, all right.

-I don't even know where you're gonna get a candle that big.
+I don't even know where you're.

 It's a very nice candle.

-How do you get a candle that big?
+You get a candle that picks.

 It's a three-hour show.

-I gotta make sure we're prepared.
+I got to make sure we're prepared.

 Oh, okay.

-Uh hey, we got lots of stuff to get to.
+Hey, we've got lots of stuff to get to.

-We got to talk about these airlines.
+We've got to talk about these airlines.

-We'll get to uh everything else.
+We'll get to everything else.

 But these airlines, somebody has got to do something.

-And I think at some point the president of the United States can use this issue.
+And I think at some point, the President of the United States can use this issue.

 There are issues that they'll use to drive him out of office.

-If you become the guy that turns around this airline situation, if you lead the charge, that's instant re-election.
+If you become the guy that turns around this airline situation, if you lead the charge, that's instant reelection.

 People are getting abused all over the place on every plane.

-You're being treated like farm animals when you get on a plane, and this goes on nowhere else in the world.
+You're being treated like farm animals when you get on a plane.

-If you took uh an airline from the most awful Middle Eastern dictator country, you'll be treated so well on those airlines.
+If you took an airline from the most awful Middle Eastern dictator country, you'll be treated so well on those airlines.

-If you ever been in uh Emirate Air, you'd think you're on the most luxurious cruise you've ever been on.
+You'd think you're on the most luxurious cruise you've ever been on.

-It's only and why is it only in this country we allow this to go on?
+Why is it only in this country we allow this to go on?

-First of all, uh there used to be a time where you'd uh take a seat and maybe there maybe there are a lot of people on a plane, maybe it's not so full.
+First of all, there used to be a time where you'd take a seat and maybe there are a lot of people on the plane.

-They got it down to 31 inches between seats, leg room.
+They got it down to 31 inches between seats, legroom.

 And American Airlines just announced they're redesigning the plane.